witheve/rfcs/proposed/syntax.md

 3. Is the programming model clear?
 4. Does the syntax support working and thinking in this model?
 5. What changes would make writing or reading easier?
-6. Did you experience any "ah ha!" moments while reading about the syntax? i.e. Was there something we said or an example we gave that made the whole thing click?
+6. Did you experience any "ah ha!" moments while reading about the syntax?
+I.e., was there something we said or an example we gave that made the whole thing click?

 ## Motivation